Ash-e-Reshteh is the most popular soup in Iran. Mainly made with beans and herbs this delicious soup is a complete meal in itself.

 I have really started loving Persian cuisine which is really surprising me as being a spicy food lover I generally don’t prefer recipes in which no form of chili is added.
 In both the Persian recipes which I tried, nothing hot was added still they tasted amazing.

 This shows that you should try new things with an open mind and remain ready to get surprised.

-Please share with me if there is any recipe which completely surprised you.
-I would love to try about it.
+Please share with me if there is any recipe that completely surprised you.
+I would love to try it.

 Since I don't like the taste of canned beans much I prefer using dry beans and then cooking them at home.

 If you want you can also use the canned beans.

 Cooking time: 45 minutes